CoreKeeperMods/CoreLib/CoreLib/Submodules/JsonLoader/README.md

 Next to the `plugins` folder also include typical thunderstore files including a duplicate of the `manifest.json`.

+## Dumping existing entity in JSON format
+JSON loader module allows to dump existing entities into a format compatible with JSON loader module.
+While these dumps are not perfect, they allow to take a peek into vanilla entities without using Unity Editor.

+To do so go to your config for Core Lib and enable this property: `EnableDumpCommand`.
+After doing so you can use `/dump {item}` command ingame.

+Results will appear in `<steam install dir>/Core Keeper/dumps`

+# JSON Loaders
+To start creating create a new folder named `resources` in your plugin folder.
+You can include here all textures and json files.
+You are allowed to create any subfolders, so it's recommended to structure your folder.

+One file can only contain one type of loader and only for one object.

+Following loaders are available:
+- `item` used to add items.
+This includes everything from resources to weapons
+- `modWorkbench` used to add mod workbenches
+- `block` used to add simple placeable objects
+- `drop` used to add new drop tables and modify existing ones
+- `modify` used to modify existing entities, including modded ones.

 ## Creating items using JSON

-To start creating items create a new folder named `resources` in your plugin folder.
-You can include here all textures and item json files.
-You are allowed to create any subfolders, so it's recommended to structure your folder.

-Each item is contained it its own json file.
 Here is an example of a simple item.

 ```json
 {